Auditable Events

 the log messages.
 When wanting to send log messages that originate from the

-is configured.
+device a source of type local is configured.
 In turn, this type can select

 when this local source type is selected, only log messages that fall within